 The problem with poker machines is that of diminishing returns.
 For instance, if a player is gambling $1 per spin for a maximum prize of $10,000, on the first dollar coin, he is really playing for 10,000 to 1 odds, despite the fact that the real odds of winning the major jackpot are around 2.6 million to 1.
-But if he doesn't immediately win the jackpot, on the second dollar, he is only playing for 5,000 to 1 odds and after 10 coins, he's playing for 1,000 to 1 odds for that 1 million to 1 jackpot.
+But if he doesn't immediately win the jackpot, on the second dollar, he has doubled his stake to win the same prize.
+After $10 without winning the jackpot, he has laid out ten times his original stake for the same prize that has not increased.

-It is not uncommon to see a player spending $100 or more in the one machine, but if he does that and still has not won a jackpot, his odds have reduced to 100 to 1, but the odds of winning the major jackpot still remain at around 2.6 million to 1.
+It is not uncommon to see a player spending $100 or more in the one machine, but if he does that and still has not won a jackpot, his odds have reduced substantially, but the chance of winning the major jackpot still remain at around 2.6 million to 1.
 So playing the poker machines is an exercise in futility and the only winner is the venue that has those machines installed and the government that rakes off enormous taxes from them.

 One attendant said, "There's one woman who comes into the club and sits on one machine all day.
 She will have a couple of drinks and she won't give up the machine.
 I've seen her wee herself all over the chair instead of giving up that machine and going to the toilet."

-When this happens, the worker puts on some gloves, grabs some wipes and a mop and bucket and gets to work.
-One thing she doesn't do is ask the patron to leave, or whether she might want to seek help.
+When this happens, the worker puts on some gloves, grabs some wipes and a mop and bucket and cleans up the urine.
+One thing she will not do is ask the patron to leave, or whether she might want to seek help.
 "No-one at work will ever approach anyone about problem gambling.
 We are told not to," she said.
 "If someone who was just drinking pissed themselves it would be different.
 They would be asked to leave.
 Because they are gambling, well, we are told to keep them happy, to do anything we can to make them stay."